 It is this same pattern at work that has caused this booklet to have to be written.
 Since the death of Herbert W. Armstrong (the leader of the Church of God from 1934 to 1986), the prophesied “falling away” (the Greek word apostasia here means “to defect from truth”) before the Return of Christ (II Thes.
 2:1-3) has now occurred.
 Many of Mr. Armstrong’s writings are no longer available and all have been rewritten by The Restored Church of God.

-Thus, the previously described true Church organization joined the other church, portrayed as a harlotrous queen (like Semiramis/Easter) riding a beast with seven heads (Rev. 17).
-These heads represent the historic revivals of the Holy Roman Empire.
-This whorish woman symbolizes a powerful, politically organized church.
+Thus, the previously described true Church organization joined the other church of this world that is founded on lawlessness.
 Gradually, this church, centered at Rome, adopted more and more pagan doctrines and practices until the only discernible difference between it and pagan religion was its use of the name of Jesus Christ.
 This is how Easter came to be celebrated in place of the true Christian Passover.

 What does history say about how and when the idolatrous pagan festival of Easter came to replace the Passover service ordained by God?
 A series of extensive quotes tell this story—commonly referred to as the “Quartodeciman Controversy.”
 Several sources are quoted so that the story of how the counterfeit Easter came to replace Passover will be perfectly clear.
 This problem—Passover versus Easter—became so pivotal, as a test of the power of the great church that wished to stamp out the “little flock,” that eventually disobedience brought the death sentence upon any who continued to keep either God’s Sabbath or His true festivals.